yatli/fvim/README.md

 " Keyboard mapping options
 FVimKeyDisableShiftSpace v:true " disable unsupported sequence <S-Space>
-FVimKeyAutoIme v:true           " Automatic input method engagement in Insert mode
+FVimKeyAutoIme v:true           " Automatic input method engagement in Insert mode FVimKeyAltGr v:true             " Recognize AltGr.
+Side effect is that <C-A-Key> is then impossible

 " Detach from a remote session without killing the server " If this command is executed on a standalone instance,